DWI Blood Search Warrants

 When you hire The Wilder Law Firm, you will be putting more than 25 years of experience in dealing with search warrants for blood to work for you.
 We have defended thousands of DWI cases, many of which had officers obtaining search warrants for blood.
 As a criminal defense team, we know what to look for in fighting a blood search warrant to try and prevent the results of the blood test from being admissible.
 We have the experience, knowledge, and skill that you need during this difficult time.
 Call us at 469-551-8609 and get the help you need today.

-What is a DWI Blood Search Warrant?
+What Is a DWI Blood Search Warrant?

 A DWI blood search warrant is a legal document that authorizes the police to obtain a sample of your blood so it can be tested for its alcohol concentration.
-The warrant commands the officer to take custody of the suspect and transport the suspect to a physician ,registered nurse, qualified technician, phlebotomist or medical laboratory technician skilled in the taking of blood from the human body where, in the presence of a law enforcement officer, they will take samples of the blood from the person listed in the warrant.
+The warrant commands the officer to take custody of the suspect and transport the suspect to a physician, registered nurse, qualified technician, phlebotomist, or medical laboratory technician skilled in the taking of blood from the human body where, in the presence of a law enforcement officer, they will take samples of the blood from the person listed in the warrant.

 Although you have the right to refuse a breath or blood test request, you cannot refuse or prevent the police from executing the warrant to have your blood drawn.
 Law enforcement officers are authorized to use all reasonable force necessary to assist in obtaining the sample from the suspect.
-If you do resist, you can be charged with a Class A misdemeanor of Resisting a Search and the “all reasonable force” aspect of the warrant would include strapping you down to a chair/bed, or with a group of officers forcefully holding you down.
+If you do resist, you can be charged with a Class A misdemeanor of Resisting a Search and the “all reasonable force” aspect of the warrant would include strapping you down to a chair/bed or with a group of officers forcefully holding you down.
 I have even had officers tase clients in order to get them to comply.

 How We Challenge Blood Search Warrants

-In order to obtain a DWI blood search warrant, the officer must swear in a probable cause affidavit (sometimes called Blood Warrant Affidavit) to all the facts and circumstances in support of their request.
+In order to obtain a DWI blood search warrant, the officer must swear in a probable cause affidavit (sometimes called a Blood Warrant Affidavit) to all the facts and circumstances in support of their request.
 In filling out this affidavit, the officer is going to describe the basis for their contact with you.
 If you were driving, they will describe how you drove and the legal basis for the stop.
 They will include descriptions of your eyes, speech, balance, walk, attitude, and any other odd behavior.
 They will list out all the clues they saw on the sobriety tests given and will end the affidavit with their opinion that you are trying to hide evidence of your intoxication.

 Knowing what all goes into obtaining a warrant, here are some of the issues we investigate to attack the validity of the warrant, and thus the admissibility of the blood test results: